jampp/db-utils/docs/running_migration.rst

 Connect to the Database
 =======================

-There is more than one way that ``db-utils`` can use to connect to the PostgreSQL database:
+There is more than one way that ``db-utils`` can onnect to the PostgreSQL database:

 - The PostgreSQL environment variables
 - Specifing the ``db-uri`` argument

-In both cases, you can read more information about this using ``--help`` parameter.
+In both cases, you can read more information about this using the ``--help`` parameter.
 For example:

 .. code-block:: console